pagkly/Zed/Investopedia3/Introduction to the Qatari Riyal (QAR).md

 ## Understanding the Qatari Riyal (QAR)

 The Qatari riyal replaced the Qatar and Dubai riyal in 1973 when Dubai entered into the United Arab Emirates (UAE).
 At this time, Qatar began to issue its riyal separately.
-The Qatar and Dubai riyal came into force in 1966, at which time the previous currency, the Indian [rupee](https://www.investopedia.com/terms/i/inr.asp), was replaced due to India's devaluation of its currency.
+The Qatar and Dubai riyal came into force in 1966, at which time the previous currency, the Indian [[rupee]](https://www.investopedia.com/terms/i/inr.asp), was replaced due to India's devaluation of its currency.

-The riyal is pegged to the [U.S. dollar](https://www.investopedia.com/terms/forex/u/usd-united-states-dollar.asp) (USD) at 3.64 QAR per one USD, or USD/QAR = 3.64.
+The riyal is pegged to the [[U.S. dollar]](https://www.investopedia.com/terms/forex/u/usd-united-states-dollar.asp) (USD) at 3.64 QAR per one USD, or USD/QAR = 3.64.
 The peg became official in 2001 when it was written into law by Royal Decree.
 Per the law, the currency will be maintained within a band between 3.6385 and 3.6415 riyals per USD.

-Because Qatar's economy is heavily dependent on commodities such as oil and [natural gas](https://www.investopedia.com/articles/fundamental-analysis/12/natural-gas-primer.asp), the pegging of its currency reduces potential economic shocks because these commodity prices are denominated in U.S. dollars.
-The oil and gas industry represents roughly half of the country's [gross domestic product](https://www.investopedia.com/terms/g/gdp.asp) (GDP) and nearly all its exports.
+Because Qatar's economy is heavily dependent on commodities such as oil and [[natural gas]](https://www.investopedia.com/articles/fundamental-analysis/12/natural-gas-primer.asp), the pegging of its currency reduces potential economic shocks because these commodity prices are denominated in U.S. dollars.
+The oil and gas industry represents roughly half of the country's [[gross domestic product]](https://www.investopedia.com/terms/g/gdp.asp) (GDP) and nearly all its exports.

 ## QAR Currency Fluctuation and Bank Notes